calamrc/mysite/README.md

    ```bash
    python flask_app.py
    ```
-   The backend will run on http://localhost:5000
+   The backend API will run on http://localhost:5000

 2. **Start the Vue.js frontend** (in a new terminal):
    ```bash